Disasters can strike any moment, and it’s best to prepare beforehand to tackle any scenario.

 When you’re satisfied that the alarms are reasonably clean, replace the casing, attach them to the wall, connect the power, and test them again.

-Now that we have told you about installing and maintaining smoke alarms, you should know about the best detectors currently available on the market.
+Now that we have told you about installing and maintaining smoke alarms, you should know the best detectors available on the market.

 These alarms detect invisible fire particles when there is a fast flaming fire so that you can evacuate at short notice.